segfaults-rmc/CTFs/ADF2024/RE/rip++/README.md

 ![](img/{03156DC0-E847-47E8-9AB8-FDDFE5CEBFB3}.png)

 Now reverse this algorithm to figure out how the password is checked against the cypher.
 See my comments in the excel sheet.

+### Some tips on debugging.

+sometimes you need to execute loops in the pseudocode and it involves hitting many instructions.
+This gets old quick so you can do multiple commands in gdb like so `python [gdb.execute('c') for x in range(12)]`

+You can also tell gdb not to catch the SIGILL.
+Just google this.

+Avoid getting bogged down on weird instructions like the jumps. you can just figure those out by debugging the pseudocode.
+I still do not really get how the jumps work but know where they ended up executing the pseudocode...

 ## cracking the password